crocs-muni/bitcoin-keys-analysis/README.md

 A set of tools for extraction and analysis of Bitcoin ECDSA and Schnorr keys.

+You can see achieved results in the [results repo](https://github.com/crocs-muni/bitcoin-keys-analysis-results-).

 (!)
 Please note that currently ***only extraction part*** is implemented and fully working.

 ## Navigation